 Some of the benefits are offered by the council (free lunches, cycle training, free or reduced cost music lessons) but some are offered by the individual school, as determined by each school's governing body.
-At St Barnabas, the governing body have decided to offer free or subsidised clubs and visits and a school uniform grant for each new pupil deemed eligible for free school meals.
+At St Barnabas, the governing body have decided to offer free or subsidised clubs and residential visits.